medikoo/log/README.md

 const { restore } = log.error.disable();
 log.error("error message not really logged");

-// To reliably restore previous state, we rely on provided `restore` function restore(); // Bring back previous settings log.error("error message to be logged");
+// To reliably restore previous state, best is to rely on provided `restore` function restore();
+log.error("error message to be logged");
 ```

 #### Available log levels

-Mirror of syslog, in severity order:
+Mirror of syslog (in severity order):

 *   `debug` - debugging information
 *   `info` - a purely informational message